iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

 PX4 with Pulsing a Module for Teetering or Flapping Propeller
 -------------------------------------------------------------

-First for this example, we will connect the PX4 flight controller to the motor over UART and connect the flight controller to a computer over USB.
+First for this example, we will connect the PX4 flight controller to the motor over UART and connect the flight controller to QGroundControl.

 .. note::